devsaxena974/ProjectPenney-Group1/README.md

 ## Project Penney

+This repository contains files which can be used to simulate a variation of Penney's Game known as the Humble-Nishiyama Randomness Game, in which two players compete to see how many times a selected three-color sequence (Black Black Red, Red Black Red, etc.) appears in a shuffled deck of cards.
+When a player's chosen sequence appears, they get all of the drawn cards up to that point.
+The winner is determined in one of two ways: highest number of cards held or highest number of times a player's sequence appeared, known as a "trick".

 Data for each simulation are stored as text files in the `data` folder with names like `deck_file` and `deck_history`.
 Heatmaps will be stored in a folder named `figures` with names `num_cards_probs.png` and `num_tricks_probs.png`.
 For reproducibility we used a random seed of 440.
 By default, there is no random seed set.
 To specify one, set the `random_seed` parameter when calling the simulation function.

 Files included: